Everything You Need To Know About NYC Buyer Closing Costs

 Sometimes sellers will try to pass their closing costs on to you.

 The only time this should not be a surprise is with new development where sellers expect you to pay the transfer taxes and other costs.
-At 1.825% of the purchase price, transfer taxes are significant and with other items, new development closing costs can easily be 2% more than a resale.

 If a seller is asking you to pay something else like a flip tax, that's something that should have been disclosed from the start.
 Unscrupulous sellers and agents sometimes slip these into the deal sheet after an offer has been accepted.
 This is the equivalent to raising the price and should not be tolerated.